european-dynamics-rnd/weforming/WeForming_Connector/README.md

 ![An example image](my_offerings.png)

+You may also get the service offering IDs via API, see on Middleware GUI the REST API documentation and call Get My Offerings List.

 ### Provide Data Programmatically with a Python Sample script

 A full working script is provided below.
 It performs authentication and posts a dataset to the backend in a loop.
 Make sure to update the endpoints and service_offering_id accordingly